Skip to content

 Projection

 The stage that turns the dialog plus retained state into a prompt for a language model.
-For Generate nodes, projection also renders the node's Mustache template against the current turn's instruction components and knowledge components, then splices the result into the prompt at the configured placement.
+For Generate nodes, projection also renders the node's Mustache template against the current turn's instruction slots and knowledge components, then splices the result into the prompt at the configured placement.
 A token budget with hysteresis ensures the prompt fits inside the model's context window.
 See the projection concept page.

 Mustache template

 A Mustache source string attached to a Generate node via the template param.
-Before each model call, projection renders it against a context that includes {{user_message}}, the {{#instructions}} list from instruction components, and the {{#knowledge}} list from knowledge components.
+Before each model call, projection renders it against a context that includes {{user_message}}, the {{#instructions}} list from instruction slots, and the {{#knowledge}} list from knowledge components.
 The rendered text is spliced into the prompt at the position specified by the placement param.
 See the Use Mustache Templates how-to.

 Knowledge, retrieval, and storage